Emrah2014/workshop01/README.md

 # workshop01
-This is a demo application for workshop
+This application is a useful app.I did a bit more changes